-Pin oaks are one of the most common ornamental trees because of how easy they are to transplant and propagate.
-They grow strong and upright and have a distinctive layering of branches that sets them apart from other hickories.
+Pin oaks are one of the most common shade trees because of how easy they are to transplant and propagate.
+They grow strong and upright and have a distinctive layering of branches that sets them apart from other oaks.

 More detail: Pin oak’s Tree of the Month.